Marriage and finances…it doesn't always come naturally. Even for us money geeks! Financial discussion tips and rules we learned over the last 8 years.

 The pastor’s question made me realize pretty quickly that even if what I am doing is “the right thing to do” (up for interpretation, of course), it doesn’t mean that it’s going to be what we actually do.

-We’re in a relationship, which consists of two people with varying opinions, needs, and wants.
+We’re in a relationship, that consists of two people with varying opinions, needs, and wants.
 Instead of doing the “right thing” according to me, we needed to figure out the “right thing” for us.

 Psst: that's partly why you want to get one of these best budget apps for couples – it'll help you both get on the same page quicker.
 Well, that and, consistent financial meetings with your spouse.